r0t1v/SeaTelecomWebsite/README.md

 # Sea Telecom Website
-A concept art of website for SeaTelecom designed by html and css pure
+A concept art of website for SeaTelecom designed by html and css pure, utilizing bootstrap and jquery as librarys of support.